Call to speak to your personal Travel Consultant 01483 345 701

 One of the most spectacular coastlines in the world, with stunning views, outstanding sightseeing, fine hotels and superb local cuisine.

-The elite of Roman society came here in the summer months to escape the heat of Rome and built sumptuous villas and entire towns around the bay.
-Today we are left with the echoes of the past in the archaeological sites of Pompeii and Herculaneum, both easily visited from all the resorts along the coast.
+The elite of Roman society came to this coastline in the summer months to escape the heat of Rome and built sumptuous villas and entire towns around the bay.
+Today we are left with the echoes of the past in the archaeological sites of Pompeii and Herculaneum, both easily visited from all the resorts along the coast with one of our excursions.

 Where to stay